 She suggested that as I have so many recipes jotted down on bits of paper and tucked away in the back of cookery books, was it not a good idea to organise them in some way?

 So one day I had a few hours to kill and thought “Why not give it a go?”……..and the beginnings of this website was born!
-I started out as Baking Fanatic, and while baking is still at the heart of my cooking, I have branched out to incorporate other types of cooking that I love, wth some of my favourite sweet and savoury dishes.
+I started out as Baking Fanatic, as baking is still at the heart of my cooking, but I have included other types of cooking that I love, wth some of my favourite sweet and savoury dishes.

 An unapologetic bias towards baking

 I love to cook anything and baking features heavily in my repertoire as this was the area of cooking that first captured my attention as a boy.

 On so many occasions when I have needed an escape, baking has never failed to make me happy and evoke so many happy memories of decades gone by, not least cooking with my mum and my gran.